 While it’s a very small, independent operation largely propelled by its community (even though the event itself has zero cell phone service), Desert Hearts has developed a couple of potent social techniques that have galvanized the community online.
 The infamous memes that the group creates based on their lineup flyer have become a much-loved inside joke between the festival’s die hard fans, and allow people to feel like they are truly integral to the the festival’s unique vibe.
 The Desert Hearts crew—made up of four DJs from San Diego—are also a very visible part of the event’s social presence, sharing behind the scenes photos and videos to their Instagram and Facebook pages.
 This, among many other things, has contributed to them being so beloved by the scene they’ve built.

-The Thai arts and music festival Wonderfruit truly arrived on the global circuit this year, and their diverse programming and intricate attention to detail was matched by their presentation on social media.
+The Thai arts and music festival Wonderfruit truly arrived on the global circuit a few years ago, and their diverse programming and intricate attention to detail was matched by their presentation on social media.
 Straddling the line between a destination festival and a getaway for locals, there was a uniform aesthetic to all of their photo and video materials, with a washed-out filter and languid lethargy to all assets.